 We have examined this application and find the records to be truthful, complete and accurate.
 We hereby permit for publicity purposes the use of any information included in the application with the exception of the following:

 Applicant’s Signature Date

 Parent/Guardian’s Signature Date

+Applications Due August 1 2021, please email to Kristi Smith at teampurebred@teampurebred.com, if you have any issues call 309-645-7885.